***please make all donations to Fareshare to help reduce our appalling levels of food poverty***

 After the couch to 5k

 Once you've conquered the 5k, it's important to keep the momentum going, so that a great achievement becomes a healthy lifestyle.
+See this video for a short guide to the different kind of runs that can keep you interested.

 I thoroughly recommend joining your local parkrun - the free weekly timed 5k that anyone can enjoy.
 South London has lots of gorgeous courses, although Crystal Palace will always be my personal favourite.